 2. Business events — the checkout path fires a StatsD counter on every completed order, so product and engineering share the same source of truth.

-3. Logs — the app’s OpenTelemetry SDK ships structured logs over OTLP to Glouton, while the reverse proxy’s access log is tailed and converted into a 5xx rate metric.
+3. Logs & traces — the app’s OpenTelemetry SDK ships structured logs (and traces) over OTLP to Glouton, while the reverse proxy’s access log is tailed into a 5xx rate metric.

 4. Legacy checks — an existing NRPE check for a background daemon keeps running, now visible on the same dashboards.

-Every one of those four flows is an open standard.
-Glouton normalises them and forwards to Bleemeo, where you get unified dashboards, alerting and long-term storage — without a single proprietary instrumentation choice along the way.
+Every one of those flows is an open standard.
+Glouton normalizes them and forwards to Bleemeo, where you get unified dashboards, alerting and long-term storage — without a single proprietary instrumentation choice.
 If you ever change your mind about the backend, your instrumentation comes with you.

 Bonus: query your observability with AI